ParthChande/DoodleSense/README.md

 # Dataset
 https://console.cloud.google.com/storage/browser/quickdraw_dataset;tab=objects?prefix=&forceOnObjectsSortingFiltering=false

+# Note

+I am currently working on further enhancing the model and user interface.
+The code will be uploaded upon reaching the desired milestones.
+In the meantime, you can review the progress and existing work detailed below:

 # CNN
 The SketchSense project employs a deep convolutional neural network (CNN) designed to classify hand-drawn doodles from the Quick, Draw! dataset.
 Here are the key details about the CNN architecture: